 Those three are the Dallas Wings, Chicago Sky and Los Angeles Sparks.
 The other team that as of today is sans a head coach is the Atlanta Dream which barely qualified from the 2024 playoffs only for the New York Liberty to make short work of them in the first round.

-Look at the four teams currently without head coaches.
+Look at the now five teams currently without head coaches.
 The most egregious one is the Sky by a long shot.
 Teresa Weatherspoon was only in her first season as coach.
 She built a strong rapport with players including Angel Reese and Chennedy Carter and if not for injuries down the stretch to Reese, Carter and Kamilla Cardoso, the Sky probably qualify over the Dream for that eighth and final spot in the postseason.

 All one had to do is look at Reese’s tweet after the news of Coach Spoon’s firing became public.
 She was heartbroken.
 Even when the Sky held its exit press conference after the season, virtually every player on that press conference had nothing but glowing words to say about Weatherspoon.
 The 2024 season was a very emotional and mentally draining one for Chicago and Spoon was the rock that kept those players protected and lifted every step of the way.
 Michael Alter and Jeff Pagliocca have some explaining to do.
 Pagliocca did not do a good job of explaining himself at the recent groundbreaking for the Sky’s practice facility.